-You'll stay in a deluxe ocean view room (with either balcony or terrace) at the exclusive Coco Reef Hotel on the edge of the best private beach on the island and just 15 minutes from the capital, Hamilton.
-You're free to pick and choose your itinerary each day and, with stunning beaches, fabulous golf courses, outstanding natural beauty and fascinating history to discover there's plenty of interest for your 'rest days'.
+From either hotel, you're free to pick and choose your itinerary each day and with stunning beaches, fabulous golf courses, outstanding natural beauty and fascinating history to discover there's plenty of interest for your 'rest days'.

 We also offer a 7-night itinerary on our Islands of Bermuda Walk

 The walking is predominantly flat with no real ascents or descents.
 Terrain varies between asphalt, gravel, and earthen surfaces as well as some sandy trails.
 Walking boots are recommended.